Information alert:

 Joining the register and implications of the donor linking process

-If you decide to go ahead with DNA testing in the hope of making contact with a donor, offspring or donor-conceived half sibling, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.
+If you decide to go ahead with DNA testing in the hope of making contact with a donor, offspring or donor conceived half-sibling, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.

 Your feelings may change and perhaps become more intense after you have received the outcome of your DNA testing and it is important to bear in mind the implications of not finding, as well as finding, a link.